 Better to be safe than sorry

 While the costs of strengthening security infrastructure and implementing data protection measures may seem prohibitive at the outset, they are necessary costs that businesses have to incur to ensure compliance with the PDPA.
-A failure to heed the lessons elucidated above might be even costlier, especially since the PDPC has the discretion to impose a financial penalty of up to $1 million for any breaches of data privacy (s 29(2)(d) PDPA).
+A failure to heed the lessons elucidated above might be even costlier, especially since the PDPC has the discretion to impose a financial penalty of 10% of the organisation’s annual turnover in Singapore for organisations with annual local turnover exceeding S$10 million, or up to S$1 million (whichever is higher) for any breaches of data privacy.